Professional insights:

 While the details will vary, it’s generally the case that the higher you go in rank, the more education you need.
 You may get initially hired with just a high school diploma, but if you want to advance far up the chain of command, you may need to go to college.

-“Some ranks require higher education,” says Stephen Webb, who served 27 1/2 years as a Virginia State Trooper.
+“Some ranks require higher education,” said Stephen Webb, who served 27 1/2 years as a Virginia State Trooper.
 “For captain or commander, you might need a master’s degree.”

-Your skills, training, and education will also influence whether or not you will get promoted.
-Your superiors will look at “soft skills” such as your written and interpersonal communication skills, Webb explains.
+Your skills, training and education can also influence whether or not you will get promoted.
+Superiors look at “soft skills” such as your written and interpersonal communication skills, Webb explained.

 Once you are promoted, you may be sent for additional training.
 You could also get a raise in salary.